Passaic River Basin General Re-evaluation Study

 Passaic River Basin Flood Risk Management General Re-evaluation Study Preliminary Alternative Analysis Report has been completed and is now available to the public.

-The U.S. Army Corps of Engineers will hosted three public information sessions with New Jersey DEP representatives in attendance to discuss the results of Phase I of the report with interested members of the public and to answer questions, get feedback and gather concerns.
+The U.S. Army Corps of Engineers hosted three public information sessions with New Jersey DEP representatives in attendance to discuss the results of Phase I of the report with interested members of the public and to answer questions, get feedback and gather concerns.

 Click here to find out more about the Passaic River Tidal Protection Area project (hurricane protection levees and floodways in Harrison, Kearny and Newark) that has been separated from the larger, ongoing Passaic River Mainstem General Re-evaluation Study since Hurricane Sandy.